Previous | Back | Next |

 On my mum' s side.I moe tā tāua pēpi i te moenga o tā rāua pēpi.

-Our chief's weapons.I te taha o taku pāpā.
+Our friends have three children.I te taha o taku pāpā.